 Not only will you need an ample amount of knowledge about cannabis plants.
 Furthermore, you will also have to have a certain degree of understanding of how certain microbes/solutions work.
 Plus, how the environment reacts to certain solutions.
 If it gets too scientific for growers, they may end up botching the whole growing operation.

 Korean Natural Farming is not an easy thing to apply.
-In fact, there have been extensive studies and courses that focus solely on the blueprint of KNF!
+There have been extensive studies and courses that focus solely on the blueprint of KNF!
 If you are a beginner, then this might not be the best path for your cannabis gardens to take.

 While we are not exactly considered experts on the subject, we do know that there are two main stages that you will need to take note of when applying your very own KNF solutions to your gardens.